raysaini19/kubernetes_interview_questions/kubernetes_interview_questions.md

 #### 100. What is "logging driver" ?

-  Answer: Docker has the ability to send logs to various places (e.g. awslogs or fluent and many more).
-Each one of these is a logging driver.
+  Answer: Configuration option for container runtimes that determines how container logs are handled and where they are sent.
+  Default: Kubernetes uses the JSON file logging driver The logging driver allows Kubernetes administrators to control the output and destination of container logs, such as sending them to stdout/stderr, a file on the host system, a remote logging service, or a containerized logging agent.

 ## .